Richard-Jrn/dataScience/README.md

-## My Road map to learning data science as beginner
+## My Road map to learning data science and engineering as beginner
-I initially took data sceince course on codecademy, which gave me a hands on expirience on how data sceince is done. it didn't stop there :)